CGL-Research-Development/Blender-gesture-input/README.md

 # Blender-gesture-input

- Repo containing code for controlling parts of Blender software using hand gestures
+Repo containing code for controlling parts of Blender software using hand gestures.
+I'll document the controls soon:tm:.